khanhdang/homepage/pages/about.md

 ---
 layout: misc
 ---
 Hi.
 I am Khanh N. Dang, a researcher/lecturer at <a href="http://sis.uet.vnu.edu.vn" class="post-style" >SISLAB</a> of <a href="http://www.vnu.edu.vn" class="post-style" >Vietnam National University Hanoi</a>.
-I also work on a cooperative project with [ASL](http://adaptive.u-aizu.ac.jp/?page_id=9), The Univ. of Aizu as an associate researcher.
+I also work on a cooperative project with [ASL](http://adaptive.u-aizu.ac.jp/?page_id=9) of the Univ. of Aizu as an associate researcher.

 # Education